a-steris/browser-automation/README.md

 ## Development

 1. The application runs in test mode by default
-2. Use Stripe test API keys for development
+2. Use Stripe test API keys for development, and AWS access key(s)
 3. Test data can be generated from the dashboard
 4. All API routes are protected with login_required